Free playbook Scenario planning for SaaS companies

 Most teams prepare trial balances in spreadsheets.
 They export from the GL, clean it up, organize the accounts, verify formulas, double-check mappings, and manually look for errors.

-That’s where Runway changes everything.
-It connects to your accounting systems and automates the manual work.
+Runway changes this.
+It connects to your accounting systems to automate the manual work found in double entry accounting.
 You can:

 No more copying data from place to place.
 You get clean, comprehensive financial views for confident trial balance analysis.

-Runway links to 750+ sources, including QuickBooks, Xero, NetSuite, and Sage Intacct, meaning your trial balance data stays up to date automatically.
+Runway links to 750+ sources, including QuickBooks, Xero, NetSuite, and Sage Intacct.
+Your trial balance data stays up to date automatically.

 Preparing your data for Runway